Accused Gilgo Beach serial killer Rex Heuermann wrote secret love notes to high school classmate

 The married father of two is accused in the deaths of Barthelemy, Megan Waterman and Amber Costello and is the prime suspect in the death of Maureen Brainard-Barnes.

-Barthelemy, who was from Buffalo, N.Y., and lived in the Bronx, was the first victim found at Gilgo Beach.
+Barthelemy, who was from Buffalo and lived in the Bronx, was the first victim found at Gilgo Beach.
 Her body was discovered in December 2010, more than a year after she went missing.

 Two days later, the bodies of three other women were found not far away.

-Szpila said his parents, including the father he shares with the victim, were “doing okay” with the news.
+Szpila said his parents, including the father he shares with the victim, were “doing OK” with the news.

 “It’s just like resurfacing memories and everything,” he said.
 “I think we have to see how all of it plays out before my parents get any kind of, like, for real closure.”